 controls in the upper-right of the Bluhand tab to access different banks / pages of parameters.

 HOT TIP: You can assign a keystroke to a device.
-This lets you access all of a device's parameters on the iPad with a single keystroke.
+This lets you access all of a device's parameters on the tablet with a single keystroke.
 To do this:

 NOTE: If you do not see the Blue Hand icon on the current device, then go to the Ableton Live settings and configure any control surface to connect any input port.
 You may need to configure an IAC MIDI port in the Audio MIDI Setup app if on a Mac.